ozwillo/ozwillo-doc/_includes/1-introduction.md

 So let's focus on the `client_id`: thanks to it, Ozwillo knows what application instance the user is trying to access.
 Ozwillo then checks if s/he is indeed a valid `app_admin` or `app_user` of this instance, and now there are two cases depending on the service configuration:

-- if the service is `restricted:true` Ozwillo authentication will only succeedd for an `app_admin` or `app_user`: you can rely on it;
+- if the service is `restricted:true` Ozwillo authentication will only succeed for an `app_admin` or `app_user`: you can rely on it;
 - if the service is `restricted:false` Ozwillo authentication will succeed even if the user is neither an `app_admin` nor a `app_user`, but the service will be notified of it.

-If the authentication is successful, your service will be given at the end of the [authorization code flow](#ref-4-3) an `access_token` that can be seen as a "session id" from Ozwillo point of view.
-Now you have an `access_token`, you can create a session linking the user and this `access_token`, so that authentifying this user won't be necessary on further pages access.
+If authentication is successful, your service will be given at the end of the [authorization code flow](#ref-4-3) an `access_token` that can be seen as an "Ozwillo session id".
+Now you have an `access_token`, you can create a session linking the user and this `access_token`, so that authentifying the user won't be necessary on each requested page.
 For security measures, the `access_token` must not be leaked on the client side.

 In short, you condition the creation of a session on your server to the retrieval of an `access_token` from Ozwillo.